 Senior Director of Discovery Biology, Verseon

 Technology now enables us to design medicines on a computer, a process known as ‘rational’ drug design.

 By codifying our understanding of physics and molecular interactions into software, we can now find computational solutions to problems in medicine.
 This allows us to systematically predict new chemical structures that disrupt disease processes in the body by binding to specific proteins.

 In the past, drugs discovery was driven in large part by trial-and-error experiments with preexisting compounds.
 Technology now allows us to design therapeutic compounds that have never before been synthesized, providing fundamentally new options to improve patient care.

 Gleevec, for example, a well-known chemotherapy medication, was one of the first rationally designed drugs to be approved and has saved countless lives which otherwise would have been lost to chronic myelogenous leukemia.

 General Practitioner, MedAlertHelp

-In my professional opinion, mobile health apps and remote monitoring device have really improved the medical process.
+Mobile health apps and remote monitoring device have improved the medical process

 For instance, numerous mobile apps help patients be informed about different conditions, causes, symptoms, and treatments.
 Although this may also be dangerous in terms of self (mis)diagnosing, apps still have a significant role.
 Most of them nowadays contain reliable information and a number of features that help patients monitor their health.